duriantaco/neutrix/docs/tutorials/shopping-cart.md

 ## Summary

-In summary, we have demonstrated the key features and advantages of using Spyn as a state management solution:
+In summary, we have demonstrated the key features and advantages of using neutrix as a state management solution:

 ### Simple API

-Spyn offers a straightforward API with just `get` and `set` methods, as seen in cart operations:
+neutrix offers a straightforward API with just `get` and `set` methods, as seen in cart operations:

 ```
  const addToCart = (productId: number) => {